voxel51/fiftyone/docs/source/teams/query_performance.rst

     :alt: app-query-performance
     :align: center

-The above GIF shows query performance in action on the train split of the :ref:`BDD100K dataset <dataset-zoo-bdd100k>` with an index on the `detections.detections.label` field.
+The above GIF shows Query Performance in action on the train split of the :ref:`BDD100K dataset <dataset-zoo-bdd100k>` with an index on the `detections.detections.label` field.